 Applicants to the program are not required to submit SAT scores.
 Instead, applicants are required to submit the following to the Office of Admissions with the application and application fee:

 Applicants who submit a reflective personal statement and academic recommendations from two subject area teachers will receive preferential review.
 Academic record, strength of schedule, recommendations and academic unit requirements are also considered for admission of students with learning disabilities.

-We strongly encourage applicants to submit a personal statement and copies of recent IEPs or 504 plans.
+Under Massachusetts state law, SAT scores may be waived for students with documented learning disabilities.
 The Massachusetts Board of Higher Education also allows students with language-based disabilities to substitute two college preparatory units in humanities or social sciences for the foreign language requirement.

 PRIORITY DEADLINE for applications to the Learning Disabilities Program is February 1.